 Of note is that in the interview, Naka claims that this tech demo was planned at one stage to be included in Sonic Mega Collection, but was never in any build as the ROM has since been lost internally at Sega.

-It should be noted that CES 1991 also showed videos of Sonic the Hedgehog that seemed to be later builds than the one playable on the show floor.
-This suggests that the demo for the electronics show had been put together much earlier than March of '91, though it is impossible to know the exact timeline.
 Also of note is that a form of the debug mode is active in the clips, the numbers in the lower right hand corner corresponding to debug values.
 Sonic's position is represented differently by the debug mode in the final game.
 The full video from which these clips are from can be viewed here.

 An interesting aside is that while visually the Green Hill Zone is slightly different from the final version of the level, elements such as the purple flowers and the strikingly close water/sky shades of blue in this build did make their way in the finished version.
 The flowers make an appearance in the final moments of the game after the player has fought the final boss, while the similar shades of blue in the sky and water appear in the title screen.

 A Portuguese Mega Drive commercial available at Sega-16 shows a wrecking ball for the Green Hill Zone boss that has a sparkle which circles around it.

 This French commercial showcases an unseen behavior of the spring in Marble Zone, seemingly extra long when used, and when bumped into the two blocks behind it disappear.

 It's me, master Sega.
 So you're choosing Sonic.
 Let's go.